alien4cloud/alien4cloud.github.io/documentation/3.4.0/user_guide/schedule_rules_management.md

 {%summary%}{%endsummary%}

-Since version 3.4.0, a basic DSL editor is featured for advanced parameters of the plugin **RMS Scheduler plugin**
+Since version 3.4.0, a basic DSL editor is provided to set advanced parameters of the **RMS Scheduler** plugin.

 # DSL